-A mezzanine floor is a middle floor that is installed between the ceiling and the ground floor to provide extra space for storage, assembly operations, or office space.
+A mezzanine floor is a middle floor that is installed between the ceiling and the ground floor to provide extra space for storage, assembly operations, or office space and makes use of unused vertical space.
 The normal design for a mezzanine floor is 25% of the flooring of a building or smaller.
 A mezzanine floor is well planned, designed, and positioned to serve a specific and clearly defined purpose.

-Though the primary purpose for mezzanine flooring is to provide extra storage space, they are also used for manufacturing, distribution, office space, and the expansion of retail space.
-Mezzanine level flooring utilizes the otherwise unused space below the ceiling and above the floor. providing extra, affordable space with minimal investment.
+Though the primary purpose for mezzanine flooring is to provide extra storage space, they are also used for manufacturing, distribution, modular office space, and the expansion of retail space.
+Mezzanine level flooring utilizes the otherwise unused vertical space below the ceiling and above the floor providing extra, affordable space with minimal investment.

 Mezzanine flooring creates increased potential and maximizes unused inaccessible space.
 Since they are easy to install and customize, they can be placed in any facility or structure.
 A significant benefit of mezzanine flooring is how it can be configured, shaped, and engineered to fit the unique and specific needs of a production or storage operation.